Our Leadership sets the strategy and direction of the organization and works closely with SAP to identify areas for growth and new opportunities.

 He resides in Hampton, Virginia, with his wife of 38 years, Betty.
 They have two grown daughters and three granddaughters, all in Hampton.

-Kaiser is recognized as a successful leader for effectively managing international initiatives, simplifying complex operating environments with multi-faceted issues, leading business process improvements initiatives, incorporating effective change management practices, and managing enterprise development activities to affect bottom-line results.
+Kaiser is recognized as a successful leader for effectively managing international initiatives, simplifying complex operating environments with multi-faceted issues, leading business process improvement initiatives, incorporating effective change management practices, and managing enterprise development activities to affect bottom-line results.

 Kaiser holds an MBA with an emphasis in finance from Oklahoma State University and a BSBA in information technology from the University of Arkansas.
 She is a frequent speaker on information technology and SAP.
-She is an avid hiker and spends many of her weekends in the White Mountains of New Hampshire.
-She is also a long term volunteer in her local community.
-Kaiser and her husband, Jerry, have three children and reside in Greenland, NH.

 Geof Corb is the Deputy Chief Information Officer at the Johns Hopkins University, one of the nation’s preeminent research universities.
 His enterprise portfolio also includes the business systems and business intelligence solutions for the Johns Hopkins Health System.